Woodrow Wilson: Race relations

 Wilson was born and raised in the U.S. South by parents who were committed supporters of both slavery and the Confederacy.
 Academically, Wilson was an apologist for slavery and the Redeemers, and one of the foremost promoters of the Lost Cause mythology.

 Wilson was the first Southerner elected president since Zachary Taylor in 1848 and the only former subject of the Confederacy.
 Wilson's election was celebrated by southern segregationists.
 At Princeton, Wilson actively discouraged the admission of African-Americans as students.
 Several historians have spotlighted consistent examples in the public record of Wilson's overtly racist policies and the inclusion of segregationists in his Cabinet.
 Other scholars say Wilson defended segregation as "a rational, scientific policy" in private and describe him as a man who "loved to tell racist 'darky' jokes about black Americans."

-During Wilson's presidency, D. W. Griffith's pro-Ku Klux Klan film The Birth of a Nation (1915) was the first motion picture to be screened in the White House.
+During Wilson's presidency, D. W. Griffith's pro-Ku Klux Klan film The Birth of a Nation (1915) was screened in the White House.
 Though he was not initially critical of the movie, Wilson distanced himself from it as public backlash mounted and eventually released a statement condemning the film's message while denying he had been aware of it prior to the screening.